LAKERS TOGETHER: Find out how we're moving forward.

-- The Vice President for University Relations shall serve as the crisis communication director along with another cabinet member.
-In a physical emergency, that second executive officer will be the Vice President for Finance and Administration.
+- The Vice President for University Relations shall serve as the crisis communication director along with another member of the Senior Leadership Team.
+In a physical emergency, that second executive officer will be the Vice President of Finance and Administration.
 In a public relations issue, the second executive officer will be determined by the issue.

-- The Associate Vice President for University Communications, Chief of Police, Dean of Students, Vice President for Enrollment Development, and the Associate Vice President for Facilities shall be the crisis communication coordinators.
+- The Associate Vice President for University Communications, Chief of Police, Associate Vice President for Facilities, and Dean of Students shall be the crisis communication coordinators.